u8sand/Baka-MPlayer/README.md

 ### Linux

-If your distribution does not provide a package, you can compile from source.
+If your distribution does not provide a package, you can compile it from source.

 	git clone -b release https://github.com/u8sand/Baka-MPlayer.git
 	cd "Baka-MPlayer"
 	./make.sh

 The executable will be built into the `build` folder.
 You can then install it to your system by copying it to the `/usr/bin/` folder.
 The configuration file will be created on first run and will be written to `~/.config/bakamplayer.ini`.

+### Other Languages

+By default, Baka MPlayer will compile in English if no language is specified during compilation.
+To compile in a different language, run `./make.sh LANG` with LANG being the with two-letter language code.
+For example, to compile in Chinese you would run: `./make.sh zh`.
+You can check out which languages we currently support by checking out `Baka-MPlayer/src/translations`.

 ## Bug reports